Jephthah: Biblical account

-Jephthah is referenced once in the Epistle to the Hebrews 11:32 where he is commended for his faith.
+Jephthah is referenced once in the Epistle to the Hebrews 11:32.

 Commentary

 Sacrifice of daughter

 Jephthah's sacrifice of his daughter stands in stark contrast to the Binding of Isaac in the Book of Genesis, in which Abraham was about to perform a divinely ordered sacrifice of his son, when an angel of God directly intervened and stopped the sacrifice.